Merton Cahm, who

 attaching, and a lovely story to go with it.
 I’m summarising that.
 Talk about

 success stories, “local boy making good!”.
-This slightly

 ageing ”local lad”, Merton Cahm, about the same age as Eric Lister, who